21 Sep Exercising after Breast Reduction

 4. Strength Training

-Strength training is an excellent way to build muscle mass and improve your overall physical capability.
+Strength training is an excellent way to build muscle mass and increase your overall physical capability.
 However, when it comes to post-surgical exercise, you’ll need to be mindful of not overstraining your upper body.

 - Stand with feet shoulder-width apart